kylemcdonald/AppropriatingNewTechnologies/readme.md

 #### Agenda

 1. History of faces and computer vision
-2. Haar object detection and OpenCV
+2. Topics: Science of the Face, Normalization, Smiling
-3. Active appearance models: [FaceTracker](http://web.mac.com/jsaragih/FaceTracker/FaceTracker.html), [aamlib](https://code.google.com/p/aamlib-opencv/) and [Stasm](http://www.milbo.users.sonic.net/stasm/index.html)
+3. Techniques: Haar detection and OpenCV, active appearance models and[FaceTracker](http://web.mac.com/jsaragih/FaceTracker/FaceTracker.html), [aamlib](https://code.google.com/p/aamlib-opencv/) and [Stasm](http://www.milbo.users.sonic.net/stasm/index.html)

 #### Introduction

 One of the most salient objects in our day-to-day life is the human face.
 Faces are so important that the impairment of our face-processing ability is seen as a disorder, called [prosopagnosia](https://en.wikipedia.org/wiki/Prosopagnosia) while unconsciously seeing faces where there are none is an almost universal kind of [pareidolia](https://en.wikipedia.org/wiki/Pareidolia).
 Without any effort, we maintain a massively multidimensional model that can recognize minor variations in shape and color.
 One theory says that [color vision evolved in apes to help us empathize](http://www.sciencedaily.com/releases/2006/03/060320221839.htm).
-Structurally, [Chernoff faces](https://en.wikipedia.org/wiki/Chernoff_faces) use [18 dimensions](http://eagereyes.org/criticism/chernoff-faces) while FACS uses [46 dimensions](https://en.wikipedia.org/wiki/Facial_Action_Coding_System).
+Structurally, [Chernoff faces](https://en.wikipedia.org/wiki/Chernoff_faces) use [18 dimensions](http://eagereyes.org/criticism/chernoff-faces) while the Facial Action Coding System (FACS) uses [46 dimensions](https://en.wikipedia.org/wiki/Facial_Action_Coding_System).

 When talking about computers vision and faces, there are three major modifiers on the word "face": detection, recognition, and tracking.
 Each of these has a specific meaning, though they are sometimes used loosely: